Isac-AS/dotfiles/extra/wiki-readmes/1_installing_dwm.md

 ```bash
 sudo pacman -S xorg-server xorg-xinit xorg-xrandr xorg-xsetroot
 ```
-It should be noted that an [xorg](https://archlinux.org/groups/x86_64/xorg/) group is also available, which includes Xorg server packages, packages from the [xorg-apps](https://archlinux.org/groups/x86_64/xorg-apps/) group and fonts.
+It should be noted that the [xorg](https://archlinux.org/groups/x86_64/xorg/) package group is also available, which includes Xorg server packages, packages from the [xorg-apps](https://archlinux.org/groups/x86_64/xorg-apps/) group and fonts.
 Simply run:
 ```bash
 sudo pacman -S xorg
 ```

 ### Config files
 Configuration files can be found under the `/etc/X11` directory.
 Here the directories `/etc/X11/xinit` and `/etc/X11/xorg.conf.d` are found.
-You can add your own configuration files, ending in `.conf` under the `/etc/X11/xorg.conf.d`.
+You can add your own configuration files, ending in `.conf` under `/etc/X11/xorg.conf.d`.
 This will be used to configure the monitor setup or change mouse or keyboard behaviour.

 ### DMPS
 [DPMS](https://wiki.archlinux.org/title/Display_Power_Management_Signaling) (Display Power Management Signaling) enables power saving behaviour of monitors when the computer is not in use.
 I personally do not want monitors to turn off.
 DPMS and screensaver settings can be modified using the `xset` command.
 To disable screen saver blanking run.